fcadete/TRF2_siRNA/notes_on_project.md

 + TopHat still running.
 + Started Bowtie2 to run against a fasta file extracted from UCSC that has rRNA and tRNA.

+## Bowtie2 against rRNA and tRNA

+### Procedure

+Same as the previous bowtie2 attempt where I mapped the reads to the rRNA sequences, but now I map them to the rRNA and tRNA sequences I extracted from the UCSC genome browser.

+### Results

+Still very low mapping, less than 1% for all samples.
+So it doesn't seem to be tRNAs either that are causing the GC-per sequence peaks.

+### Next steps

++ Analyze the TopHat alignments to see if any genes are showing up.
++ Run a non-mapping based RNA-seq quantifier like Salmon to get gene counts and proceed with downstream analysis.